Clayton Jacobson (director)

-Clayton Jacobson (born 26 October 1963) is an Australian film director, writer, producer, actor, musician and editor.
-His debut feature film was Kenny.
-Kenny was released in 2006 in Australia to critical acclaim, winning a number of awards.
+Clayton Jacobson is an Australian film director, writer, producer, actor, musician, and editor.
+His debut feature film was Kenny, which was released in 2006 in Australia to critical acclaim, winning a number of awards.
+He has acted in a number of films, including Animal Kingdom (2010).

+Early life and education

-Jacobson has also acted in a number of films, including 2010's Animal Kingdom.
-He is the brother of Kenny actor Shane Jacobson.
-He also plays bass in the Appalachian folk band The Duck Downpickers.
+Clayton Jacobson is the brother of Kenny actor Shane Jacobson.

+He graduated from the Swinburne Film & TV School.

 Career

-Clayton Jacobson graduated from the Swinburne Film & TV School in the mid 80’s.
-He began his career editing music videos and features films.
+Jacobson began his career editing music videos and features films.
 He then directed music videos, television commercials, and short films until making his debut as a feature film director with Kenny in 2006.